Security and cryptography

 # Certificate authority (ACME)

-# Threat model (summary)
+# Threat model — the short version

 Threat Mitigation

-Stolen connector private key Cert revocation → trustlist update → BVAD fails next issuance; short BVAD lifetime bounds window
+Stolen connector private key Cert revocation → trustlist update → BVAD fails next issuance; short BVAD lifetime bounds the window

 Replayed webhook Bdi-Event-Id seen-cache (7-day TTL) in CON